| | | |

 Necessary Equipment for Making Bone Broth

-Depending on who you ask, bone broth can be made the traditional method as well as with an Instant Pot.
+Depending on who you ask, bone broth can be made with the traditional method and with an Instant Pot.
 However, you will never catch me making bone broth with an IP, but instead through the traditional method of cooking the bones slowly and on low heat.
 Learn why I prefer the traditional method below.

 • Roaster oven, stock pot, Instant Pot